Notes

 Note polyphony

-• You can use the { and } delimiters to make parts of your pattern polyphonic.
+• You can use the { and } delimiters to turn any pattern into a polyphonic pattern.
+Sardine makes a distinction between two types of polyphony:

-• There is parametric polyphonic, aka when the same event is played multiple times with different parameters.
+• Parametric polyphony: same event played multiple times with different synthesis parameters.

 @swim